Articles

 Shopify vs Wholesale Handler

 Shopify is one of the most successful ecommerce platforms ever built.
 It powers millions of online stores, handles everything from product pages to payment processing, and has an app ecosystem with thousands of integrations.
-For selling directly to consumers, it is genuinely hard to beat.
+For selling directly to consumers, it is hard to beat.

 Wholesale Handler does one thing: lets your wholesale customers place orders themselves.